sourdough-danish-pastries-recipe

 3. Wrap your dough in plastic wrap and place in the refrigerator to chill for 20 minutes.

-Second Fold (Letter Fold):
+Second Fold (Tri-Fold or Letter Fold):

 1. Remove dough from fridge and unwrap.
 With the fold of the "book" horizontal to you, roll the dough into another 20 x 12-inch rectangle, still making sure the corners are even.